McShelby/hugo-theme-relearn/exampleSite/content/configuration/options/_index.en.md

 ## All Configuration Options

 Here's a list of all available options with example values.
-Default values are described in the [annotated example][annotated example](#annotated-configuration-options) below in each option's documentation.
+Default values are described in the [annotated example](#annotated-configuration-options) below in each option's documentation.

 {{< multiconfig file=hugo section=params >}}
 {{% include "config/_default/params.toml" %}}